kyonav/gentoo-linux-guide/README.md

 quit
 ```
+> Creates:

-> Creates /dev/sdX1 partition labeled "EFI" using vfat(fat32) filesystem with 128MiB of size,
+> /dev/sdX1 partition labeled "EFI" using vfat(fat32) filesystem with 128MiB of size,

 > /dev/sdX2 partition labeled "rootfs" using ext4 filesystem with 70GiB of size and

 > /dev/sdX3 partition labeled "home" using ext4 filesystem with remaining available disk for size

 ### Creating filesystems